 The CDHPs and Kaiser plans offer pharmacy benefits that differ in certain aspects from the standard and premium prescription drug coverage.
 Please see plan details for more information.
 (Please note: these plans are not offered by all employers.)

 The Medical Trust’s mental health and substance abuse benefits, offered through Cigna Behavioral Health, are totally compliant with federal regulations requiring parity for physical health benefits.
 Members should review the copays and/or coinsurance amounts applicable to office visits and in-patient care for this benefit.

 Please note: Mental health and substance abuse benefits in the Medical Trust’s consumer-directed health plans and Kaiser plans are not offered through Cigna Behavioral Health, but through the medical plan network vendor.
 Please review the plan’s Summary of Benefits and Coverage for details.

 All of the Medical Trust plans offer services that do not require the deductible to be met.
 These include:

 - Vision.
-Our plans have no copay for an annual, in-network eye exam.
+Our plans have no copay for an annual eye exam with a network provider.
 In addition, the vision benefit, provided through EyeMed, has a small copay for lenses and contact lens fit, as well as a generous annual allowance for frames or contacts, which are not applied to the medical deductible or out-of-pocket maximum.

 - Employee Assistance Program.
 The Medical Trust’s Employee Assistance Program (EAP), managed through Cigna Behavioral Health, is part of all of our plans.
 Licensed clinicians can help with almost any issue, including stress, elder care, legal/financial issues, substance abuse, and emotional and physical health.
 Services are free, confidential, and available to all members of your household, even non-covered family members.
 The plans cover unlimited telephone consultations and up to 10 in-person visits per issue with no copay and no deductible.

 - Health Advocate.
 This service is available with all of our plans and provides free hands-on assistance for all types of medical and administrative issues.
 Health Advocate can help members, their spouses, dependents, parents, and parents-in-law resolve claims issues, find doctors or hospitals, handle elder care issues, understand treatment options, find community resources, and schedule appointments with hard-to-reach specialists.